IBM/Medical-Claims-Application-for-Datacap/README.md

 1. Copy 5 DLL files (DCAutoFld.dll, Dcccp.dll, Hcfa.dll, Ub04.dll, Prof0212.dll) from the 'Dependencies' folder on Github to 'dcshared' folder of your Datacap installation directory.
 Example: If the installation directory is C:\Datacap, then copy above 5 DLLs to 'C:\Datacap\dcshared' directory.

-2. Ensure to register the copied DCAutoFld.dll using regsvr32.
+2. Register the copied DCAutoFld.dll using 32bit version of regsvr32.
 Example: If the installation directory is C:\Datacap, then run the following command in Administrator's Command Prompt to register the DCAutoFld.dll.
+Need to use 32bit version of regsvr32 while running below command.

       regsvr32 C:\Datacap\dcshared\DCAutoFld.dll